 BJ The Chicago Kid's Short Film Balances A Beautiful And Beastly L.A.

-At the start of the summer, BJ The Chicago Kid gave fans the three-track EP as a short-and-sweet sampler of what to expect on his upcoming sophomore major label album.
+At the start of the summer, BJ The Chicago Kid gave fans the three-track project as a short-and-sweet sampler of what to expect on his upcoming sophomore major label album.
 Today, the In My Mind-crooner unveils a short film to string the story of his latest three songs together with an NPR Music premiere.

 The film breaks the story of the neighborhood into chapters with each song acting as the narrator.
-Sharing the same name as the EP, The Opening Ceremony film shows the balance between beautiful and the beastly parts of black life in L.A.
+Sharing the same name as the preview, The Opening Ceremony film shows the balance between beautiful and the beastly parts of black life in L.A.
 The film is broken up into three chapters: "Going Once, Going Twice," "Rather Be With You" and "Nothing Into Something."

 Even at only six minutes, there's a lot to absorb from the Child-directed visual.
 At first, staticky, home movie-style 16 mm film welcomes the viewer and captures the small wonders — kids at play in the yards and streets, a neighbor sweeping his curb, a hot comb being heated in a kitchen to delicately straighten a child's kinks.
 But these little moments of bliss are fleeting.
 Some imagery in the film is both shocking and yet all too familial.
 A cookout is interrupted by gunshots and juxtaposes curbside harassment by police.
 A kid encounters gang conflict while on a hapless walk through the neighborhood.